 Adults, school-age children and teens read for an outstanding average of 32 minutes per day, exceeding the research-based program`s goal of 20 minutes per day.

 This year, 19,041 children and teens signed up for the Library’s Summer Reading program, documenting more than 272,000 hours read.

 5,918 adults signed up for Summer Reading.
 Participants read for 160,000 hours.

 - YOUNG CHILDREN LEARNING TO READ

-The Library also offered a program for pre-readers, called "Wee Read", which attracted nearly 3,000 participants.
-Wee Read encouraged parents to build early reading skills by reading daily to their little ones, an activity that is so beneficial in preparing young children for kindergarten and later academic success.
+The Library also offered a program for pre-readers, called "Wee Read", which attracted 2,401 participants.
+Wee Read encouraged parents to build early reading skills by engaging in daily literacy activities with their little ones, as a way to prepare them for kindergarten and later academic success.

 20 locations, including:

 6 regional libraries